CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/03_UsingSatelliteImagery.md

 6. In the `Data Sets` menu open the nested section for `Landsat` and then for `Landsat Collection 1 Level-1`
 7. Check the box next to `Landsat 8 OLI/TIRS c1 Level-1`
 ![datasets](https://github.com/CenterForSpatialResearch/ConflictUrbanismPuertoRicoNow_Tutorials/blob/master/Images/satellite002.png)
-8. Select `Additional Criteria` we will not make any selections here but yuo can use this to search only for images with less than a certain percent of cloud cover.
+8. Select `Additional Criteria` we will not make any selections here in this exercise, but note for future reference that you can use this to search only for images with less than a certain percentage of cloud cover.
 9. Select `Results`.
 You should see a number of images for specified dates and paths.
 Here you can view the footprint of each image.
 As well as select images for download.

-10. Select the images you are interested in downloading.
+10. Find the images you are interested in downloading.
   - For this exercise select the images with the following attributes:
   Image 1:
     Acquisition Date: 17-SEP-17
     Path: 5
     Row: 47
   Image 2:
     Acquisition Date: 03-OCT-17
     Path: 5
     Row: 47
-11. Click on the download icon (looks like a harddrive) for each image.
+11. Click on the download icon (looks like a hard drive and a green arrow) for the first image.
 12. In the Download Options menu that will open, select `Level -1 GeoTIFF Data Product`.
 This is the data set that will include all of the Landsat 8 multispectral bands discussed previously.
 ![download](https://github.com/CenterForSpatialResearch/ConflictUrbanismPuertoRicoNow_Tutorials/blob/master/Images/satellite003.png)
 13. Repeat steps 11 and 12 to download the second image.
 14. Two zip files will download, unzip them, and save in the working directory you are using for this class.

-#### Creating False Color Composites
+## Creating False Color Composites

 We will use a tool called the "Semi-Automatic Classification Plugin" (SCP) to assist us with creating composite images from the bands of the Landsat images we just downloaded.
 This plugin has been developed by Luca Congedo and is released under the "Creative Commons Attribution-ShareAlike 4.0 International License."
 It is an example of the kind of open source tools being developed by the QGIS community.